jrpereirajr/iris-global-python-dict/README.md

 ^test("idx")=1
 ```

-Deserialization of a Python dictionary:
+Deserialization of a Python list:

 ```
 USER>Do $system.Python.Shell()